open-tale/open-tale.github.io/_docs/03-roll-system.md

 | **9** | 10 ⇒ 13 | 11 ⇒ 14 | **14 ⇒ 17** | 16 ⇒ 19 | 17 ⇒ 20 |

-These numbers are useful to design appropriate challenges as a GM and also for the players to understand their own powers.
+These numbers are useful to design appropriate challenges as a GM and also for the players to understand their own limitations and capabilities.